GeoSkiis/arrow-detection-training/README.md

 ## Once finished annotating:

 - Confirm that you have both the image files and the newly created .json of each image in the raw_data folder
-- Run: `python -m rename` (this will rename the files as needed)
-- Run: `python -m move` (this will move the files into the dataset folder)
+- Run: `python -m move` (this will move the required files into the dataset folder)
 - Run: `python -m train` (this will use the annotations to train a model)
 - Run: `python -m test` (make sure you have a file called test.png to run it on)